Dave Lindstrom

 David Alan Lindstrom (born November 16, 1954) is an American former professional football player who was a defensive end for eight seasons with the Kansas City Chiefs of the National Football League (NFL) from 1978 to 1986.
-He played college football for the Boston University Terriers and was selected by the San Diego Chargers in the 1977 NFL draft.
+He played college football for the Boston University Terriers and was selected 146th overall by the San Diego Chargers in the 1977 NFL draft.
 Lindstrom was inducted into both the Boston University Hall of Fame and Massachusetts High School Hall of Fame in 1993.

 Lindstrom served as the chairman of the Overland Park Visitors and Convention Bureau as well as a Kansas City Chiefs Ambassador.
 He has owned four Burger King restaurants in the Kansas City area.
 Lindstrom also serves as board chairman for the Kansas Turnpike Authority and as a member of Johnson County Community College’s Board of Trustees.

 A Johnson County, Kansas resident since 1979, Lindstrom and Mary, his wife of 40 years, are parents of Halee and Adrienne.
+His brother, Chris Lindstrom, also played in the NFL.